neotypes/neotypes/site/src/main/mdoc/parameterized_queries.md

 query2.query[HasCat]
 ```

-A `DeferredQuery` can also be interpolated inside another one:
+A `DeferredQueryBuilder` can also be interpolated inside another one:

 ```scala mdoc:reset
 import neotypes.implicits.syntax.cypher._ // Adds the `c` interpolator into the scope.